Grantees

 In 2016 the Alabama Law Foundation received $3.3 million as part of a nationwide mortgage foreclosure settlement between the Bank of America and the United States Department of Justice.
 Each year, the foundation awards a portion of these funds to civil legal aid organizations to provide legal services to help Alabama homeowners avoid losing their homes to foreclosure.

-In 2024 the Alabama Law Foundation will provide $332,250 in Foreclosure Prevention Grants.
-Recipients of these grants are Legal Services Alabama, $70,000; Madison County VLP (VLP Coalition) (previously VLPB), $110,000; Alabama Bankruptcy Assistance Project SAVLP, $35,000; Samford University, Cumberland School of Law, Jefferson County Eviction Externship, $17,250; and Alabama Center for Dispute Resolution, $100,000, for a landlord/tenant mediation project.
+In 2025 the Alabama Law Foundation will provide $370,000 in Foreclosure Prevention Grants.
+Recipients of these grants are Legal Services Alabama, $110,000; Madison County VLP (VLP Coalition), $125,000; Alabama Bankruptcy Assistance Project, Volunteer Lawyers Birmingham, $35,000; and Alabama Center for Dispute Resolution, $100,000.

 For more information about the Alabama Law Foundation grants program, visit our Grants page.